Below are our top tips for preparing for your numerical reasoning test assessment:

 - Watch our youtube video tutorials to remind yourself of these common skills: percentage increase, decrease, currency calculations, ratios and speed distance and time formula.

-– Use our learning resource; it has been specifically designed to help you improve your performance.
-Become a member and today and get access to over 250 specifically designed numerical reasoning test questions.
+It has been specifically designed to help you improve your performance.
+Become a member and today and get access to more than a thousand specifically designed numerical reasoning test questions.
 Question practice is an excellent way to improve your performance.